 Adding a failure reason to a failed test run

-This article describes use cases for failure reasons and how to add failure reasons to a test run.
+This article describes the different types of failure reasons you can add to a test run.

 View historic test data